-The lure of indoor water park resorts is irresistible, especially for people residing in colder climates who are plagued with cabin fever and suffering amid a long, miserable, frigid winter.
-They provide oases of tropical fun in weatherproof environments.
-Indoor water parks offer many of the benefits of a warm-weather getaway — bathing suit-clad adventures, lazing by the pool, forgetting about snow and ice for awhile — without actually having to get on a plane and going far away.
+The lure of indoor water park resorts is irresistible, especially for people residing in colder climates who are plagued with cabin fever and suffering amid long, miserable, frigid winters.
+The parks provide oases of tropical fun in weatherproof environments.
+Indoor water parks offer many of the benefits of a warm-weather getaway—bathing suit-clad adventures, lazing by the pool, forgetting about snow and ice for awhile—without actually having to get on a plane and getting too far away.

 Best Indoor Water Parks in the Midwest

 The indoor waterpark craze started in the Midwest, specifically in Wisconsin Dells, which rightfully declares itself the "Water Park Capital of the World."
 The town’s first indoor water parks were relatively modest, but once the crowds started pouring in, entrepreneurs began developing some of the world’s biggest and best of the breed.
 They established the prototype of marrying huge indoor water parks (many of them rival outdoor water parks for the sheer number and quality of their slides and other attractions) to elaborate, large-scale resorts geared to families.
 Some of the standouts include:

 - Wilderness Resort in Wisconsin Dells includes four separate indoor water park buildings which, combined, rank the Wisconsin Dells facility among the biggest indoor water park hotels in the world.
 The parks boast almost everything water lovers would find at an outdoor water park.
 And the Wilderness offers some outdoor water park attractions for warm-weather fun as well.
 The hotel features a wide variety of room sizes and configurations.
 Its restaurants are among the Dells' finest.